Henan: Modern time

 In 1958, Yashan in Suiping County, Henan, became the first people's commune of China, heralding the beginning of the "Great Leap Forward".
-In the subsequent famines of the early 1960s popularly attributed to the Great Leap Forward, Henan was one of the hardest hit and millions of people died.
-Suffering under famine and economic chaos caused by the Great Leap, locals in Henan offered low-level resistance mostly through banditry.
-In 1959, however, a full peasant uprising erupted and was only defeated after twenty days of fighting.
+In the subsequent famines of the 1960s, which are attributed to the Great Leap Forward, millions of people died in Henan.
+Suffering under famine and economic chaos caused by the Great Leap, locals in Henan offered resistance mostly through banditry.
+In 1959, a peasant uprising erupted and was defeated after twenty days of fighting.

-A destructive flooding of the Huai River in the summer of 1950 prompted large-scale construction of dams on its tributaries in central and southern Henan.

-Unfortunately, many of the dams were not able to withstand the extraordinarily high levels of rainfall caused by Typhoon Nina in August 1975.
-Sixty-two dams, the largest of which was the Banqiao Dam in Biyang County collapsed; catastrophic flooding, spread over several counties throughout Zhumadian Prefecture and further downstream, killed at least 26,000 people.
-Unofficial human life loss estimates, including deaths from the ensuing epidemics and famine, range as high as 85,600, 171,000 or even 230 000.
-This is considered the most deadly dam-related disaster in human history.
+A destructive flooding of the Huai River in the summer of 1950 prompted construction of dams on its tributaries in central and southern Henan.
+Some of the dams were not able to withstand the levels of rainfall caused by Typhoon Nina in August 1975.
+Sixty-two dams, the largest of which was the Banqiao Dam in Biyang County collapsed; flooding, spread over counties throughout Zhumadian Prefecture and further downstream, killed at least 26,000 people.
+Unofficial human life loss estimates, including deaths from the ensuing epidemics and famine, range as high as 85,600, 171,000 or 230 000.

-By the early 1970s, China was one of the poorest countries in the world, and Henan was one of the poorest provinces in China.
-In 1978, however, when the communist leader Deng Xiaoping initiated the open door policy and embraced capitalism, China entered an economic boom that continues today.
-The boom did not reach inland provinces such as Henan initially, but by the 1990s Henan's economy was expanding at an even faster rate than that of China overall.

-In July 2021, high amounts of rainfall caused flooding, killing 302 and damaging amounting to 82 billion yuan.
+In July 2021, rainfall caused flooding, killing 302 and damaging amounting to 82 billion yuan.